Associate Professor of Finance and

 Al Guindy, M., Fear and hope in financial social networks: evidence from Covid-19.
 (2022), Finance Research Letters, Volume 46(A).

 Al Guindy, M., Naughton, J., Riordan, R., The evolution of corporate Twitter usage.
-(2023), in-press at Journal of Business Finance and Accounting.
+(2024), Journal of Business Finance and Accounting.

 Al Guindy, M., Riordan, R., The Social internetwork and stock returns.
 (2023) Working Paper.